Panel-Fabrication Tehnique

-This is a high-speed manufacturing technique for making thin parts (boat hulls, airplane fuselages, car body panels, etc.) by spraying liquid epoxy resin and hardener together to intersect in the cross section of the part.
-The construction technique requires a virtually weightless environment.
+This is a high-speed manufacturing technique for making thin compound-shaped parts, an alternative to 3-D printing (making replacements for damaged International Space Station panels, etc.) by spraying liquid epoxy resin and hardener together to intersect in the cross section of the part.
+The construction technique requires a weightless environment, and quick-curing epoxy.

-It is important that the resin and hardener be sprayed in a smooth laminar flow (glassy sheets) from the flexible nozzles.
+It is important that the resin and hardener be sprayed in a smooth laminar flow (glassy sheets without bubbles or droplets) from the flexible nozzles.
 Laminar flow is achieved by buffering any pulsing in the pumping equipment.
-An electrical analogy would be rectifying alternating current (AC) to create DC.
+Analogous to rectifying alternating current (AC) to create DC.

 The distance traveled by the boat shed falling at the speed of gravity: